Alejogb1/job-board/blog-data/can-i-group-dags-by-common-ids-or-parameters-in-airflow.md

 id: "can-i-group-dags-by-common-ids-or-parameters-in-airflow"
 ---

-Okay, let's tackle this.
+, let's tackle this.
 I've been around the block with Airflow, seen quite a few production deployments, and grouping DAGs is a problem that often crops up, especially as your infrastructure grows.
-It's a crucial organizational challenge, honestly, and doing it *well* makes a big difference in maintainability and ease of management.
-The short answer is: yes, you can absolutely group DAGs by common identifiers or parameters, although Airflow doesn’t offer a native, built-in grouping mechanism *per se* like, say, tagging.
+It's a crucial organizational challenge, honestly, and doing it _well_ makes a big difference in maintainability and ease of management.
+The short answer is: yes, you can absolutely group DAGs by common identifiers or parameters, although Airflow doesn’t offer a native, built-in grouping mechanism _per se_ like, say, tagging.
 What we achieve is grouping through patterns in the dag definition, or external parameterization and filtering.
 Let me explain.

 First, a common scenario.
 I once had a client who processed data for several different geographical regions, each having a fairly similar processing flow, but different input and output locations.
 Imagine hundreds of dags, all with similar logic but differing by a single 'region' parameter.
 This was obviously a maintenance nightmare.
 It’s situations like these that make a good grouping strategy vital.